wnbrb/interview-prep/README.md

 # WNB.rb interview-prep

 Hi there!
 Join us on our journey as we prepare for interviews!
-We meet weekly to discuss and solve the Problem of the Week.
+We meet weekly to discuss and solve the Problem of the Week in WNB.rb's slack channel #interview_prep.
+[Sign up here](tinyurl.com/join-wnb-rb) for our community if you're not a member yet!

 ### Array problems